cetz-package/cetz/src/draw/shapes.typ

   )
 }

-/// Draw a cubic bezier curve through a set of three points.
+/// Draws a cubic bezier curve through a set of three points.
 See `bezier` for style and anchor details.
 ///
 /// #example(```
 /// let (a, b, c) = ((0, 0), (1, 1), (2, -1))